Samukaii/frakton-ng/apps/docs/src/app/stories/dialog/fkt-dialog.docs.md

-The **FktDialog** service provides a powerful and flexible system for creating modal dialogs in your Angular applications.
-Built with modern Angular signals and reactive patterns, it supports advanced TypeScript inference, custom components, various sizing options, and pre-built confirmation dialogs with seamless data binding.

 ## Key Features

 - **Advanced TypeScript Inference**: Automatic type inference for dialog data based on component signal inputs, outputs, and models